 People should make up their own minds, and they should listen to expert views while they do so, and then form their own view on the basis of the information presented to them and the expertise of the person presenting it.
 This is surely the fallacy at the root of all celebrity endorsement.
 Mervyn King’s view of the EU is important, well-informed and maybe even interesting, and I stand by all of those descriptors even though I don’t know what his view is.
 Can the same be said of David Beckham?
 Moreover, seeking expert views is something we do as a matter of routine.
 We seek other people’s opinions when we buy anything from a house to a compost bin; we read and write reviews (see Iron Get Hot Now); we Google everything from individuals to cities.
 Seeking advice from people who know more than you do is a sensible, commonplace act.
 For example, if I was asked to (say) write an essay on economics, the first thing I would do is read the work of some economists.
 I’ve picked economics because a.
 I know very little about it; and b. it’s a discipline in which it is normal for experts to disagree violently with one another.
 Therefore, I would approach each expert view with a critical eye, thinking all the time about forming my own view, but also aware that I was becoming more informed as I went along, and therefore more qualified to express that view with confidence.
 I’m not arguing here that people who haven’t bothered to inform themselves about a given subject shouldn’t be allowed to vote on it; rather, I’m pointing out the cognitive dissonance in Gove’s position.
 He is suggesting that, because there were economists who failed to predict the crash in 2008, it is reasonable to ignore all economists.
 He is suggesting that it is legitimate to make uninformed decisions.
 If that’s what voting is, we don’t need four months of dreary campaigning: we just go into the booth, pretend we are characters in Yellow Submarine and pick YES or NO on general principle.
 I have even seen a couple of people stating defensively on social media that they ‘didn’t listen’ to any of the referendum coverage (how?
 It has been day and night for all of eternity) and voted based on ‘what I thought was right’.
 These are people who are actually proud of how uninformed they are, and how little opportunity they allowed themselves to have their views challenged, shaped or finessed by people who know more than they do, including people who agree with them.

 Non-Member of Parliament Nigel Farage says and does appalling things as a matter of routine.
 See, for example, his statement (above) that ‘we won it without a bullet being fired’, which I would have thought was the minimum requirement, and, oh yes, there were those bullets that killed Jo Cox MP on the same day as Farage’s hateful pseudo-Nazi ‘breaking point’ poster was unveiled, something he described as an ‘unfortunate’ coincidence.
 For other people, one comment like that would be the end of their career.
-Trump, Gove, Johnson, Farage and the like get away with it because they aren’t appealing to people’s thoughts, but their feelings.
-Farage tells people who already agree with him yes, the ‘feelings’ you have are totally valid: membership of the EU does somehow make your local hospital a bit crappier, your policemen scarcer, your child’s school crowded with African refugees and your road bumpy and full of pot-holes.
-It seems to me that whether or not there is a causal link between the EU and your local woes, your feelings on the subject are really neither here nor there until you have some actual data.
-What Farage et al. have achieved is to state out loud, in public that the data is neither here nor there, and feelings are everything.
-Are people like Trump, Gove, Johnson and Farage very clever, then, or are the people that listen to them very stupid?
+Trump, Gove, Johnson, non-Member of Parliament Nigel Farage and the like get away with it because they aren’t appealing to people’s thoughts, but their feelings.
+Non-Member of Parliament Nigel Farage tells people who already agree with him that yes, the ‘feelings’ you have are totally valid: membership of the EU does somehow make your local hospital a bit crappier, your policemen scarcer, your child’s school crowded with African refugees and your road bumpy and full of pot-holes.
+It seems to me that whether or not there is a causal link between the EU and your local woes, your ‘feelings’ on the subject are really neither here nor there until you have some actual data.
+What non-Member of Parliament Nigel Farage et al. have achieved is to state out loud, in public that the data is neither here nor there, and feelings are everything.
+Are people like Trump, Gove, Johnson and non-Member of Parliament Nigel Farage very clever, then, or are the people that listen to them very stupid?
 The answer is, I think, neither.
 They don’t need to be very clever, or even clever.
-They just need to be slightly cleverer than the people who think they agree with them.
-Farage has run for election to the House of Commons seven times, and every time he has been unsuccessful.
-This shows that he doesn’t need to be right, either, and he doesn’t need to be elected; he doesn’t even need to be important.
-He just needs to sound absolutely certain that he’s all three.
+They just need to be slightly cleverer than the people who think they might agree with them.
+Non-Member of Parliament Nigel Farage has run for election to the House of Commons seven times, and every time he has been unsuccessful, and yet he’s a regular guest on Question Time, Today and the like, constantly given the air-time and attention he so clearly craves, and thus appearing to represent a far larger group of people than he actually does.
+In other words, he doesn’t need to be right, and he doesn’t need to be elected; he doesn’t even need to be important.
+He just needs to sound absolutely certain that he’s all three, and to be given a public platform with which to do so.

 The third and final thing I have learned from the referendum is that I have no idea why people vote the way they do.
 We ask people to vote, but as I pointed out earlier, we don’t ask them why they are voting the way they are (and as I’ll argue below, I’m not sure people can articulate why with any great accuracy).
 Further, because we don’t know why people voted the way they did, the data we do have can be interpreted and/or manipulated in any number of ways.
 For example, we can point to the suggestion that more educated people tended to vote Remain, and conclude that ‘being educated causes you to vote Remain’, but that’s not a strong inference.
 It may be that people with a degree are more likely to have met large numbers of young, well-educated, articulate and charming foreigners during their time at university (I certainly did), and therefore think of ‘migrants’ in completely different terms to someone living on a council estate in central Leeds surrounded by people speaking Foreign.
 It could also suggest any number of other things.
 My father pointed out that many people in his age group appear to have voted Leave, but that doesn’t mean their age necessarily has any relationship with that decision.
 This morning, Radio 4 reported on ‘David Cameron’s analysis of the referendum data’ and really, I’m dying to know: what analysis?
 What data?
 The people may have spoken, but I think mainly what we said was, ‘wait.
 What?
 WHAT?’